chloroken/eve-min/README.md

    3) Quick cycler with "main" button that also refreshes:
       - `bash -c '~/Documents/eve-min/switch.sh "f"'` cycles forward
       - `bash -c '~/Documents/eve-min/switch.sh "b"'` cycles backward
-      - `bash -c '~/Documents/eve-min/switch.sh "r1"'` switches to first char & refreshes clients
+      - `bash -c '~/Documents/eve-min/switch.sh "rm"'` switches to first char & minimizes all clients

 ### Example routine:
-   1) Log into your EVE Online characters
+   1) Log into EVE Online with desired characters
-   2) Use any shortcut with the `"r"` flag
+   2) Use any shortcut containing the `"r"` flag
+        - This "locks in" your active characters based on the order supplied in `characters.txt`
+        - This is particularly useful when changing characters - keybinds will persist until a refresh
-   3) Use your keybinds to switch between clients
+   3) Use chosen shortcuts to switch between clients

 # To Do